gerth2/gerth2.github.io/_drafts/digital_devices_part2.md

 categories: blog_posts
 ---

+This post is the continuation of [Part 1](/blog_posts/2019/06/26/digital_devices.html) in our series on digital devices.

 ## Combinational versus Sequential Logic

 So far, we have discussed circuits which take a set of inputs, and produce an output.
 They do not "remember" any particular piece of information - their outputs are a function current inputs only.
 They keep no record of past inputs.
-These are called *Combinational logic* circuits.
+These are called *Combinational Logic* circuits.

 As we mentioned earlier in the case of the astronaut button, sometimes it is useful to remember information about past information.
-Circuitry which accomplishes this memory is called *sequential logic*.
+Circuitry which accomplishes this memory is called *Sequential Logic*.

 All the logic gates we've shown so far are by themselves combinational devices.
 However, we'll now introduce a class of devices where outputs are *carefully* fed back into inputs, allowing the device to retain information over time.
 We will be able to build these up into a full RAM chip, just like you have on your computer to store information!

 ## Flip Flop

-The most fundamental unit of memory storage is usually referred to as a "flip flop".
-Much like the beach-oriented footwear, they flip and flop back and forth between true and false, depending on inputs.
+The most fundamental unit of memory storage is usually referred to as a [*flip flop*](https://en.wikipedia.org/wiki/Flip-flop_(electronics)).
+Much like the beach-oriented footwear, they flip and flop back and forth between true and false, with transitions triggered by certain input conditions.
 They also come in a number of different flavors.
 The easiest to analyze at first is often called the "SR Latch", which we'll look into as an example.
 Then we'll abstract away the details and talk about a few other varieties.

 ### Gate Propagation Delay

 One thing we haven't touched on yet - how long does it take a gate to do a calculation?
 So far we've kinda just ignored it - effectively assumed the answer is "infinitely fast".
 Of course, nothing is infinitely fast.
 Voltages can't change instantaneously, electrons take time to move around!
 When you apply a certain input combination to a gate, the reaction is quite quick - usually on the order of *nanoseconds*.
-However, it's not literally instantaneous. *Propagation delay* is the name given to this duration between applying inputs, and seeing the correct output.
+However, it's not literally instantaneous. [*Propagation delay*](https://en.wikipedia.org/wiki/Propagation_delay) is the name given to this duration between applying inputs, and seeing the correct output.

 This is yet another example of abstraction.
 For combinational logic, we are able to ignore this gate delay - assuming it is faster than anything we would ever care about (ie *instantaneous*).
 For sequential logic, understanding the function of our new flip-flop friends requires we at least keep this delay in mind.